oliveirafernando/challenge-backend-intern-shopify/README.md

 ## Overview
 The goal of this document is to describe the artifacts provided in this project.
-Here, also is described some steps to build and execute the project.
+Here, also is described some steps to build and execute the project - see 1.3 topic.

 ## 1. Docker Image